Euromaidan: Support for Euromaidan in Ukraine

 According to a 4 to 9 December 2013 study by Research & Branding Group, 49% of all Ukrainians supported Euromaidan and 45% had the opposite opinion.
 It was mostly supported in Western (84%) and Central Ukraine (66%).
 A third (33%) of residents of South Ukraine and 13% of residents of Eastern Ukraine supported Euromaidan as well.
 The percentage of people who do not support the protesters was 81% in East Ukraine, 60% in South Ukraine, in Central Ukraine 27% and in Western Ukraine 11%.
-Polls have shown that two-thirds of Kyivans support the ongoing protests.
+Polls have shown that two-thirds of Kyivans supported the ongoing protests.

 A poll conducted by the Kucheriv Democratic Initiatives Fund and Razumkov Center, between 20 and 24 December, showed that over 50% of Ukrainians supported the Euromaidan protests, while 42% opposed it.

 Another Research & Branding Group survey (conducted from 23 to 27 December) showed that 45% of Ukrainians supported Euromaidan, while 50% did not.
 43% of those polled thought that Euromaidan's consequences "sooner could be negative", while 31% of the respondents thought the opposite; 17% believed that Euromaidan would bring no negative consequences.

 An Ilko Kucheriv Democratic Initiatives Foundation survey of protesters conducted 7 and 8 December 2013 found that 92% of those who came to Kyiv from across Ukraine came on their own initiative, 6.3% was organised by a public movement, and 1.8% were organised by a party.
 70% Said they came to protest the police brutality of 30 November, and 54% to protest in support of the European Union Association Agreement signing.
 Among their demands, 82% wanted detained protesters freed, 80% wanted the government to resign, and 75% want president Yanukovych to resign and for snap elections.
 The poll showed that 49.8% of the protesters are residents of Kyiv and 50.2% came from elsewhere in Ukraine.
 38% Of the protesters are aged between 15 and 29, 49% are aged between 30 and 54, and 13% are 55 or older.
 A total of 57.2% of the protesters are men.

 In the eastern regions of Donetsk, Luhansk and Kharkiv, 29% of the population believe "In certain circumstances, an authoritarian regime may be preferable to a democratic one."

 According to polls, 11% of the Ukrainian population has participated in the Euromaidan demonstrations, and another 9% has supported the demonstrators with donations.